CompactCollaboration/CMBtopology/README.md

 ## Contributing

-Contributions to cmbtopology are welcome!
-Please submit issues or pull requests on the [GitHub repository](https://github.com/CompactCollaboration/cmbtopology).
+Contributions to CMBtopology are welcome!
+Please submit issues or pull requests on the [GitHub repository](https://github.com/CompactCollaboration/CMBtopology).

 To contribute: